Want to feel strong, burn energy more efficiently, and enhance bone and heart health all while boosting your mood?

 As we age, lean muscle mass naturally diminishes.
 Strength training preserves and enhances muscle mass helping you to become stronger.
-Gaining strength promotes physical capability, which helps make everyday tasks easier, like carrying heavy groceries or laundry baskets, walking upstairs, opening food jars, working around the house or garden or playing with the kids.
+Gaining strength promotes physical capability, which helps make everyday tasks easier, like carrying heavy groceries or laundry baskets, walking upstairs, opening food jars, working around the house or garden, or playing with the kids.

 Muscles are more metabolically efficient than fat; meaning they burn more calories than fat tissue, even at rest.
-What’s more, your metabolic rate is increased up to 72-hours after a strength training session, so you continue to burn more energy hours, and even days, after your workout.
+What’s more, your metabolic rate is increased up to 72 hours after a strength training session, so you continue to burn more energy hours, and even days, after your workout.
 Consistent strength training helps transform your body and supports weight loss or weight maintenance.

 Our bones are in a constant state of turnover.
 Strength training is crucial for bone development helping to slow the rate of bone loss as we age.
 Building strong bones reduces your risk of osteoporosis and fractures, especially as you age.

-By strengthening the heart and blood vessels, regular strength training helps lower blood pressure, total and LDL (‘bad’) cholesterol, and improves blood circulation.
+By strengthening the heart and blood vessels, regular strength training helps lower blood pressure, and total and LDL (‘bad’) cholesterol, and improves blood circulation.
 All of which support a healthy heart.

 Muscles help reduce blood sugar levels by drawing glucose from the blood into their cells to be used as an energy source.
 In this way, greater muscle mass can help improve blood sugar management, which may lower your risk of developing diabetes.
 What’s more, strength training can help those with the condition manage it better.